HotWordland/dainty-vscode/readme.md

     npm run build -- -i -d

 The `build` script when run with `-d` or `--disable` in addition to `-i` or `--install` sets objects `workbench.colorCustomizations` and `editor.tokenColorCustomizations` in your `settings.json` to empty objects.
 This enables doing comparisons with the default theme.

+## Configuration

+Dainty for Visual Studio Code can be configured by editing `configuration.json`.
+See [Configuration among applications](https://github.com/alexanderte/dainty-shared/blob/master/configuration-shared.md) for more details.

 ## License